HOW TO BECOME A COUNCILLOR?

 Over the years Ludgershall Town Council has brought to Ludgershall many amenities such as, FREE public toilets and car park, the Recreation ground with gym equipment and 2 play parks, one of which has recently become a more inclusive site.
 We also provide and upkeep 2 allotments, a Town Cemetery and multiple gardens including working with other local groups and businesses within the town to update the Rose Garden to the Centenary Garden.
 LTC listened to the youth of Ludgershall when building the skatepark and now we are looking into expanding this facility, so if you feel passionate about this subject then why not come and join us or at least send in some ideas.

 LTC also prides itself, in more recent years, to providing many well organised and run events for example, Free Easter disco for the Children of Ludgershall, Ludgershall in Bloom (which creates pride and a beautiful walk around the town), Litter Picks, Summer Fete with all the fun of a village fete but so much bigger, Christmas Fayre & light Switch on and not forgetting Santa and his helpers visiting the streets of Ludgershall and Perham Down.
 Other Civic events such as Remembrance Sunday and 26 Engineers Freedom marches have been a great hit with the residents of Ludgershall.
-Looking forward and away from ‘Lockdown’, 2022 signals another Jubilee for the Queen, in the beginning of June the government have rearranged bank holidays to give us a long weekend to celebrate and suffice it to say Ludgershall will be celebrating!
+2022 brought Ludgershall a fabulous Platinum Jubilee Weekend, with lighting of a beacon one evening, a fantastic street party the next day and a further day with Bands at the sports club field.
+We also got together at a few different events after the sad passing of Queen Elizabeth II.
+Going into 2023 we are planning another street party for King Charles III’s Coronation, at the beginning of May and suffice it to say Ludgershall will be celebrating!

 LTC have also supported many local groups with Grants such as; St James Church to help with the church yard, Memorial Hall to help with maintenance, Health Services Support (St James/Holy Trinity & Hedges Pharmacy) which set up at the beginning of ‘lockdown’ and volunteers delivered prescriptions, drove patients to hospital, paid for items if needed in an emergency.
 Further grants have been given to the Sunset Club to help with their Christmas Party, the Garden Club to help stage their awards days, funds towards the Standard for when the RBL opened in Ludgershall, Friends of Ludgershall when they first set up and numerous other small concerns.
 LTC has also supported Castledown FM for many years.